 Upon initiation into Pi Beta Phi, a member is given a gold-filled badge.
-If she wishes, she may order a jeweled badge through Pi Phi Express®.
+If she wishes, she may order a jeweled badge through Herff Jones, the official Pi Beta Phi jeweler.
 Article XVIII, Section 2, of the Pi Beta Phi Statutes states:

 The badge, which shall be worn on the left side near the heart, shall be a golden arrow, bearing the Greek letters Pi Beta Phi transversely on its feather, with a loop chain of 12 links pendent from the shaft.

 - Collegiate members are expected to wear the Pi Beta Phi badge at all appropriate times.

 - Wearing of a replica of the I.C. badge is restricted to the Chapter President.
 The replica badge is the property of the chapter.

 - No member shall give, sell or lend a Pi Beta Phi badge to any person not a duly initiated member of the Fraternity.